We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-It is important to note that the prices for Magic Your Way and Park Hoppers I listed above are BEFORE taxes.
+It is important to note that the prices for Standard Them Park Tickets and Park Hoppers I listed above are BEFORE taxes.
 The final price will be higher.
 Undercover Tourist automatically shows you the final price WITH taxes.
-Don’t be surprised if it doesn’t look like much of a discount.
-Once you add taxes to Disney’s price, Undercover Tourist is definitely cheaper.

 |Type of Park Ticket||Disney Direct Prices (before taxes)||Undercover Tourist Prices (before taxes)|

 Clearly, you can see that there is a pretty significant price different between buying your tickets directly from Disney or from Undercover Tourist.
 Again, multiply that difference by the number of people in your group, and the savings adds up.

 What is essential to note is that Undercover Tourist provides you with park tickets you can immediately link to your My Disney Experience account.
 This is of utmost importance since you want to be able to book your Disney Park Pass right away.

 Using Discounted Disney Gift Cards to Buy Tickets

 You may be wondering, with that kind of savings why would anyone buy their tickets directly from Disney?
 Sometimes there are packages that require your tickets to be bundled in them to get the savings.